cep14-lsn/CEP-2014-Project/README.md

 iPreProcess Documentation

-To use iPreProcess, use !ipp[*] anywhere in script, where * is an iPreProcess command. iPreProcess command are structured as follows:
+To use iPreProcess, use !ipp[*] anywhere in script, where * is an iPreProcess command. iPreProcess commands are structured as follows:

 [directive] [arg1] [arg2] ...

-For example, an inclusion script would be as such:
+For example, an inclusion script would be written as such:

 !ipp[insert http://omo.riicc.sg/hellotest/amazing]